03-Andrew/SubwaySurf/README.md

 ### 1. Install Dependencies

 Make sure you have Python 3.x installed.
-In your terminal:
+(3.13 wont work) In your terminal:

 ```bash